New state-run health insurance for K-12 employees coming

 - Some individuals may see some cost increases.
 However, under the negotiated agreement, the employer is required to pay 85 percent of the cost for health care premiums on average.
 This is based on a typical plan in the SEBB program, similar to WEA Select Plan 2.
 Employees would pay approximately 15 percent of the premium for this typical plan.
 Even though costs may go up, the guaranteed employer share for eligible part- and full-time employees will limit the size of any increase to the employee.

-- Because the current system is negotiated locally, with different providers and plans available, specific changes for each person can’t be addressed in this overview document.
-What we do know is that, if funded as bargained, the state will be adding $900 million in new funding towards educator health care.
+Because the current system is negotiated locally, with different providers and plans available, specific changes for each person can’t be addressed in this overview.
+What we do know is that the state will be adding more than $400 million in new funding towards educator health care.

 SEBB program benefits will include: